Steven Seagal: Conflicts with stuntmen

-LeBell was requested to confirm the on-set incident publicly in an interview with Ariel Helwani in 2012, but he avoided answering the question, albeit implying that it was true.
-He was quoted as "When we had a little altercation or difference of opinion, there were thirty stuntmen and cameramen that were watching.
-Sometimes Steven has a tendency to cheese off the wrong people, and you can get hurt doing that."

-On the other hand, when Seagal was asked about the incident, he directly denied the allegations, calling LeBell a "sick, pathological scumbag liar", and offered the name of a witness who could prove LeBell had fabricated the entire story.
-The claim garnered a heated response from LeBell's trainee Ronda Rousey, who said that Seagal was the one lying, and declared "If [Seagal] says anything bad about Gene to my face, I'd make him crap his pants a second time."

-Authentic or not, the reports of this incident led LeBell to be counted in 1992 as an additional member of Robert Wall's "Dirty Dozen", a group of martial artists willing to answer to a public challenge made by Seagal.
-LeBell however declined to participate, revealing the feud with Seagal was hurting him professionally.
-He did however criticize Seagal for his treatment of stuntmen, and left open the possibility of a professional fight if Seagal wanted to do it.
+Robart Wall included LeBell in his "Dirty Dozen", a list of martial artists willing to answer to a public challenge made by Seagal.
+LeBell however declined to participate, as the feud with Seagal was hurting him professionally.
+He did however criticize Seagal for his treatment of stuntmen, and left open the possibility of a professional fight if Seagal wanted.

 Allegations of mistreatment towards stuntmen have continued throughout Seagal's later career, with both stuntman Peter Harris Kent (Arnold Schwarzenegger's stunt double) and Mike Leeder publicly criticizing his on-set antics.
 Actor John Leguizamo also claimed that during rehearsals on Executive Decision, in retaliation for laughing at him, Seagal caught him off guard and knocked him into a brick wall.
 Michael Jai White, who acted with him in a number of movies, stated that he routinely hit stunt men, and that he was known for it.
 He said they just accepted it.
 However, he stated that Seagal never hit him.